dawsonbooth/sudoku-tools/docs/documentation.md

 Attributes:
-    tokens (Tokens): A list of the tokens in use in the sudoku puzzle as identified by their integer aliases, which are the respective indices of this list. order (PerfectSquare): The number of unique tokens in use in the puzzle.
+    tokens (Tokens): A list of the tokens in use in the sudoku puzzle as identified by their integer aliases, which are the respective indices of this list. order (int): The number of unique tokens in use in the puzzle.
 For the common 9x9 sudoku puzzle, this value is 9.
     cells (List[Cell]): A list of all the cells in the sudoku puzzle.